Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the 'Botswana & Namibia' guide.

 Mudumu’s climate is hot and predominantly dry.
 When rainfall occurs, it is generally in the form of afternoon thunderstorms.
 November to April (summer) signifies the Wet season, while the winter months of May to October represent the Dry season.

 These are the coolest months and the mornings in particular get cold.
-The warm afternoons, however, are ideal conditions for seeking out wildlife.
 Rain is virtually non-existent throughout this period.

-- May, June, July & August – Plenty of sun and drought is typical.
+May, June, July & August – Plenty of sun and dry weather is typical.
 Afternoon temperatures usually hover around 27°C/80°F, but mornings get quite cold with temperatures averaging 8°C/47°F. Warm winter clothing is essential for early morning game drives.